 Los Angeles Area: Los Angeles, Long Beach, Anaheim

-Although the film industry is the most well-known aspect of the Los Angeles area, there are other thriving industries that are driving job growth and a burgeoning technology sector.
+Although the film industry is the most well-known aspect of the Los Angeles area, other thriving industries drive job growth and a burgeoning technology sector.
 The aerospace industry, in particular, is booming.

 Here’s a look at some of CyberSeek’s regional data: